 4. The Three Main Influencers of Greek cuisine

 Dolmades - credits: A_Lein/Shutterstock.com

 You will learn on the tour that there are three main influences of Greek cuisine today: Alexander the Great, Asia Minor and Nikolaos Tselementes.
 Alexander the Great, one of the world’s greatest military geniuses and most successful conquerors of all time, as previously mentioned, brought a variety of spices from Asia to Greece which has now become staples in the Greek diet.
-Fast forward 2,000 years and Asia Minor now occupies Greece, bringing along with it distinct dishes such as dolmades, imam, soutzoukakia, and sweets such as baklava.
-Fast forward another 500 years and, Nikolaos Tselementes, perhaps Greece’s most famous and influential chefs of the early 20th century, unites Greek cuisine with the rest of modern Europe.
-Tselementes very cleverly brought together all the elements of Greek cuisine at the time and combined it with what the rest of Europe was doing in their kitchens, creating today’s moussaka.
-The spices of Asia Minor and the vegetables from Greek soil topped with minced meat and the French bechamel sauce, tie perfectly together to make the most famously delicious Greek dish.
+Fast forward to 2,000 years later, and Asia Minor now occupies Greece, bringing along with it distinct dishes such as dolmades, imam, soutzoukakia, and sweets such as baklava.
+Another 500 years ahead and, Nikolaos Tselementes, perhaps Greece’s most famous and influential chefs of the early 20th century, unites Greek cuisine with the rest of modern Europe.
+Tselementes very cleverly brought together all the elements of Greek cuisine at the time and combined them with the culinary culture of the rest of Europe, creating today’s moussaka.
+The spices of Asia Minor and the vegetables from the Greek soil topped with minced meat and the French bechamel sauce, go perfectly together to make the most famously delicious Greek dish.

 5. The Different Kinds of Cheese Pies